 Becoming RentABLE urges property owners with an accessible rental property to make those features known in their listing so that it comes up in a filtered search.

 "If you have an accessible short-term rental property, let us know.
 We'd be happy to review your property and include it on our website map of accessible properties," said Woodward.

 What People Are Saying About Becoming RentABLE

-"Becoming rentABLE is something that has been needed in our industry for way too long and I couldn't be more excited to see Lorraine and her team make this a reality.
-As an industry professional who has siblings and close family members with Down Syndrome, Autism, and cerebral palsy, I want to see more operators, OTA's, and others in the industry to follow suit with this as a standard practice as it should've been a long time ago.
-The power of hospitality is that we all come together for a greater purpose and this is a great purpose to get behind." - Wil Slickers, Founder of Hospitality.FM, Co-Founder & COO at Recreation Rentals.
+"Becoming rentABLE is something that has been needed in our industry for way too long, and I couldn't be more excited to see Lorraine and her team make this a reality.
+As an industry professional with siblings and close family members with Down Syndrome, Autism, and cerebral palsy, I want to see more operators, OTA's, and others in the industry to low suit this as a standard practice.
+It should've been a long time ago.
+The power of hospitality is that we all come together for a greater purpose, which is a great purpose to get behind." - Wil Slickers, Founder of Hospitality.FM, Co-Founder & COO at Recreation Rentals.

 Becoming rentABLE: Accessible Short-term Rental Accommodation | Becoming rentABLE (becomingrentABLE.com).
 Disabled World makes no warranties or representations in connection therewith.
 Content may have been edited for style, clarity or length.

 Disabled World is an independent disability community established in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
 See our homepage for informative news, reviews, sports, stories and how-tos.
 You can also connect with us on Twitter and Facebook or learn more about Disabled World on our about us page.